alankstewart/satin-go/README.md

 CO2 Laser Saturation Intensity calculation in Go

-This is a port of Alan Stewart's C-based code to golang.

-For a similar standalone utility to the C version, use ``go build`` and run ``satin-go``.
+For a similar standalone utility to the satin-c version, use ``go build`` and run ``satin-go``.
 Use ``satin-go -concurrent`` to use goroutines.

 For a benchmark that captures profiling data, use ``go test -bench .``.